-We partner with third party ad servers, ad networks and social media platforms (like Facebook, Google, LiveRamp and Appsflyer) to deliver personalized advertisements (“ads”) on our Services and other sites that may be of interest to you and/or to measure their effectiveness, and/or to identify potential new users of our Service.
+We partner with third party ad servers, ad networks and social media platforms (like Facebook, Google, LiveRamp, Outbrain, Taboola and Appsflyer) to deliver personalized advertisements (“ads”) on our Service and other sites that may be of interest to you and/or to measure their effectiveness, and/or to identify potential new users of our Service.

-Canva may share certain information with our third party advertising partners, such as your email address, location, cookie information and information relating to your use of our Services, and allow partners to perform a match of your information against information from other third party networks or sites to serve ads either on the Service or on third party sites (including, but not limited to Facebook, Google and Samsung televisions) and to measure the effectiveness of these ads.
+Canva may share certain information with our third party advertising partners, such as your email address, location, cookie information and information relating to your use of our Service, and allow partners to perform a match of your information against information from other third party networks or sites to serve ads either on the Service or on third party sites (including, but not limited to Facebook, Google and Samsung televisions) and to measure the effectiveness of these ads.
 We also share certain information with social media platforms, such as Facebook and Tiktok, to display advertising to potential new users whose demographics and behaviour look like those of our existing users.
 You can opt out of having your email matched by Liveramp here or by emailing firstname.lastname@example.org.

-Canva does not sell, rent, or share the information we collect directly from you or about you from third parties with these third-party ad servers or ad networks for such parties’ own marketing purposes.
+Canva does not sell or rent the information we collect directly from you or about you from third parties with these third-party ad servers or ad networks for such parties’ own marketing purposes.

-Please note that an advertiser may ask Canva to show an ad to a certain audience of Users (e.g., based on demographics or other interests).
+Please note that an advertiser may ask Canva to show an ad on the Service to a certain audience of users (e.g., based on demographics or other interests).
 In that situation, Canva determines the target audience and Canva serves the advertising to that audience and only provides anonymous aggregated data to the advertiser.
 If you respond to such an ad, the advertiser or ad server may conclude that you fit the description of the audience they are trying to reach.

-Canva for Education: Please note that this section 4 does not apply to Canva for Education users – we do not serve advertising to Canva for Education users.
+Canva for Education: Please note that this Section 4 does not apply to students using Canva for Education – we do not serve advertising to students using Canva for Education.

-Summary: If we have to have ads on our site *ewww* we might use some of your info to show you appropriate ads.
+Summary: If we have ads on our site we might use some of your info to show you appropriate ads.
 We may also use some of that info to send you relevant ads on other sites, like Facebook or Google.

-Summary: To run our service we’ll have to use computers all over the world.
-This means your information might be transferred to the U.S., Australia, Europe, Singapore, Philippines, New Zealand and anywhere else the service is operated.
+Summary: To run our Service, we’ll have to use our Canva group members and vendors around the world.
+This means your information might be transferred to the U.S., Australia, Europe, Singapore, Philippines, New Zealand and anywhere else the Service is operated.